Error Mitigation for Quantum Neural Networks on IBM Quantum Devices

 plt.show()

-In the last example using the Estimator primitive, we employed dynamic decoupling to mitigate circuit errors and zero-noise extrapolation (ZNE) for expectation value error mitigation.
-ZNE entails running quantum circuits with artificially increased noise levels and then extrapolating the results to a noise-free scenario.
+In this example, we employ Zero-Noise Extrapolation (ZNE) to mitigate errors in the computed expectation values.
+ZNE works by running quantum circuits with artificially increased noise levels and then extrapolating the results to approximate a noise-free scenario.

-In this specific example, the ZNE did not completely align the QNN’s output with the noise-free results, but the shape of the QNN’s output is closer to the noise-free simulator’s output.
-However, the noise levels are significantly increased by the ZNE.
+In this case, ZNE did not perfectly align the QNN’s output with the noise-free results, though it brought the QNN’s output shape closer to that of the noise-free simulator.
+However, it’s worth noting that the noise levels increased due to the extrapolation steps involved in ZNE.

 [40]: